 These are the steps to creating an infographic that is relevant to your goals and audience.

 - Know the infographic’s purpose.
 Will the infographic help explain your nonprofit’s mission?
 Or will it describe a problem in the community, then offer your nonprofit’s solution?
 Decide what you want to achieve before you begin the design process.

 - Start with a paragraph.
 Infographics tell stories.
 What story will accomplish the purpose defined above?
 Sit down and write that story in one paragraph.

 - Find supporting data.
 Your infographic’s story is part of a larger story.
 Adding data and statistics helps validate the problem and your nonprofit's solution.

 - Don’t confuse length with quality.
 Simple is almost always better.
 The details of your nonprofit and the communities you serve are complicated.
 Your infographic should get the point across in as few words as possible.

 - Add a call to action.
 This single infographic should tie into a larger marketing campaign, which is directly related to your strategic goals.
 Do you want viewers to share?
 Click on the link to read the full story on your blog?
 Sign up for your email newsletter?
 The infographic should draw viewers into deeper engagement with your nonprofit.

 Marketing for nonprofits can seem overwhelming.
 Don’t get discouraged or bogged down in the details.
 In the next month, make it a priority to:

 - Develop a marketing plan for the next quarter.

-By tying each marketing activity to a larger goal and target audience, you’ll be well on your way to raising awareness for the mission and funds for your organization.
+By tying each marketing activity to a larger goal and target audience, you’ll be well on your way to raising awareness about the mission and funding needs for your organization.